Scheels

 Scheels (/ˈʃiːlz/) is an American privately held, employee-owned and operated sporting goods and entertainment chain store headquartered in Fargo, North Dakota.
-Scheels operates thirty-three store locations in fifteen U.S. states.
-Its slogan is "Gear.
-Passion.
-Sports."
+Scheels operates thirty-four store locations in sixteen U.S. states.

-History
+Company Overview

+The headquarters are located in Fargo, North Dakota, along with two stores, one traditional all-sports store, and a store focusing on home and hardware that is in the old sports store after being in its University Drive location since 1962.

 Scheels began as a hardware and general merchandise store in Sabin, Minnesota, in 1902.
 Frederick A. Scheel, a German immigrant, used the $300 he earned from his first harvest of potatoes as the down payment on the first Scheels, which was a hardware store.

 Scheels started adding a small selection of sporting goods to its stores in 1954.
-Over the years, Scheels opened in surrounding communities, including Fargo, North Dakota.
-Fargo is currently the site of Scheels corporate headquarters.
+Over the years, Scheels opened in surrounding communities including Fargo, North Dakota, which became the corporate headquarters.
 Scheels' first all-sports superstore opened in Grand Forks, North Dakota, in 1989.
 This store relocated to Columbia Mall in 2014.

-CEO Steve M. Scheel, great-grandson of Frederick A. Scheel, oversees the company of over 7,000 associates.
+CEO Steve M. Scheel, great-grandson of Frederick A. Scheel, oversees the company of over 11,000 associates.
 His father, Steve D. Scheel, is the chairman of the board.

 Locations

+Scheels owns and operates thirty-four stores in sixteen U.S. states, mostly located in the Midwest.
+There are five stores in North Dakota, two of which are in Fargo.
+There are also locations in Bismarck, Grand Forks, and Minot.

-Scheels owns and operates thirty-one stores in fourteen U.S. states.
-Scheels can be found in Springfield, Illinois.
-In Iowa, stores are located in Cedar Falls, Coralville, Sioux City, and West Des Moines.
-In Minnesota, stores are located in Eden Prairie, Mankato, Moorhead, St. Cloud, and Rochester.
-In South Dakota, Sioux Falls and Rapid City.
-Montana has three locations, Billings, Missoula, and Great Falls.
-Nebraska, has two as well, in Lincoln and Omaha.
-Wisconsin has two locations, in Eau Claire and Appleton.
-Texas has one, located in The Colony.
-Utah also has a location, in Sandy.
-Colorado has two locations, one in Johnstown, Colorado and the newest location is in Colorado Springs, Colorado.
+There are five stores in Minnesota, which are located in Eden Prairie, Mankato, Moorhead, St. Cloud, and Rochester.
+South Dakota has two stores in Sioux Falls and Rapid City.
+Iowa has four stores, which are located in Cedar Falls, Coralville, Sioux City, and West Des Moines.
+Illinois has one store, which can be found in Springfield.
+Nebraska, has two locations in Lincoln and Omaha.
+Wisconsin has two locations in Eau Claire and Appleton.
+Kansas has two locations in Wichita and Overland Park.
+The company opened its newest location on October 19, 2024, in Tulsa, Oklahoma.

-The headquarters are located in Fargo, North Dakota, along with two stores, one traditional all-sports store, and a store focusing on home and hardware store that is now in the old sports store after being in its University Drive location since 1962.
-All-sports stores are also located in Bismarck, Grand Forks, and Minot.
-Stores can also be found in Rapid City and Sioux Falls, South Dakota.
-Scheels is also located in Appleton and Eau Claire, Wisconsin.
-On June 25, 2011, a new Scheels location opened in Springfield, Illinois.
-The Sandy, Utah, store opened September 29, 2012.